Pre-Launch UX Audits: The Checklist That Actually Prevents Disasters

 A website launch checklist makes you feel safe because it is concrete.
 Performance has metrics.
 SEO has tags.
 Forms can be tested.
 But the most dangerous UX failures are qualitative.
 They live in the moments where a user decides whether to continue or leave.
 Those moments don't show up in a standard testing list.

 Here is the strongest version of the counterargument: "We already have a comprehensive checklist.
 It covers performance, accessibility, SEO, cross-browser testing, and a full QA pass.
 We're covered."
+If you need a practical accessibility layer inside that launch process, use our accessibility testing guide for small teams as the companion checklist.

 You're not.
 Here's why.